Pyxidatol-C/ErrorPropagator/README.md

 Δf(x, y, z, ...) = ∑ |∂f / ∂i| Δi, i = x, y, z, ...
 ```

-Using sympy, I built (hopefully) a calculator that propagates the uncertainty using the above formula.
+Using sympy, I built a calculator that propagates the uncertainty using the above formula.
 This calculator might come in handy for analysis in lab reports when you have complex equations.

+## Tech stack
+- backend: Python `Flask`
+- frontend: Javascript `React`
+- hosting: `Heroku` (with python and node.js buildpacks)